-Students wishing to challenge coursework for credit are required to successfully complete an examination.
-Approval must be requested through the Dean of Enrollment Service Office.
-A fee of \$10 per credit hour will be assessed for any course challenged.
+Students wishing to challenge coursework for credit are required to successfully complete an examination with a grade of B or higher.
+Approval must be requested through the Dean of Enrollment Services Office.
+A fee of \$20 per credit hour will be assessed for any course challenged.
 Credit by exam must be accomplished prior to the end of the second week of the semester.
-Credit may be granted based on previous work history if approved by the appropriate instructor with administrative approval.
-However, if a proficiency exam is required, the normal credit by exam fees will be charged.